karol-terminalindex/main/README.md

 - 🔭 I’m currently working on **Single person company plan.**

-- :heart: ADHD person.
+- :heart: CHAOTIC person.
 Cannot focus on sum shi, so I've decided to try to focus.
 That's how this **readme** or my <a href="https://karolpszo.engineer">**website**</a> was made.
 If both of these actually exist, I am capable of creating something more.

 - 🌱 I’m currently learning **javaScript, C#, Tailwind, CSS, bash and Python.**